Hybrid Reconfigurable Intelligent Metasurfaces: Enabling Simultaneous Tunable Reflections and Sensing for 6G Wireless

-The numerically evaluated AoA accuracy in root \ac{mse}, compared with the Cram\'{e}r-Rao estimation lower bound, is reported in Fig.~\ref{fig:tradeoff} for $N\in \{12^2, 20^2\}$, $\rho \in \{0.2, 0.8\}$, and $T=64$.
-As depicted, the AoA of the impinging signal can be accurately identified even when the portion of the signal being sensed is merely $20\%$ of that incoming.
-However, as expected, by increasing the coupling of the meta-atoms to the waveguide, i.e., by sensing a more dominant portion of the signal, the estimation performance improves.
-It is also demonstrated that a smaller HRIS yields better performance, which is attributed to the fact wider beams facilitate AoA estimation.
+The numerically evaluated AoA performance in root \ac{mse}, compared with the Cram\'{e}r-Rao estimation lower bound, is illustrated in Fig.~\ref{fig:tradeoff} for $N\in \{12^2, 20^2\}$, $\rho_n=\rho\in \{0.2, 0.8\}$ $\forall$$n=1,2,\ldots,N$, and $T=64$.
+As depicted, the AoA of the impinging signal can be accurately estimated even when the portion of the signal being sensed is merely $20\%$ of that incoming.
+However, as expected, by increasing the meta-atoms' coupling to the waveguide, i.e., by sensing a more dominant portion of the impinging signal, the estimation performance improves.
+It is also demonstrated that a smaller HRIS yields better performance, which is attributed to the fact that wider beams facilitate AoA estimation.
 These results demonstrate the ability of HRISs to reliably identify the AoA of an impinging signal, even when only a small portion of it is being sensed, while the remainder is reflected.

-{\bf Channel Estimation}: To demonstrate the channel estimation capability of H\acp{ris}, we consider the uplink system of Fig.~\ref{fig:SystemModel2} with $K$ \acp{ut} and an H\ac{ris} with $N$ meta-atoms.
-In this study, the HRIS has $N_r$ RF chains (which can be greater than one), and maintains a bidirectional control link with the \ac{bs}, as in Fig.~\ref{fig:SystemModel2}.
-A simple strategy to estimate the individual channels is to have the H\ac{ris} estimate the \acp{ut}-\ac{ris} channel based on its sensed observations, and forward this estimate to the \ac{bs} over the control link (wired or wireless), while changing the phase configuration between pilot symbols as in \cite{wang2020channel}.
-The fact that the H\ac{ris} also reflects while sensing, allows the \ac{bs} to estimate the H\ac{ris}-\ac{bs} channel from its observed reflections, effectively re-using the transmitted pilots for estimating both channels.